top of page

 • Interaction!
 Lighting and good mics.

-• The show should be more variety instead of just card trick
+• The show should be more varied instead of just card trick

 • Engage!